OK to axe native trees on Waikanae property, says KCDCBy Alan Tristram

 It’s a somewhat contentious move, as meanwhile the KCDC is proceeding to prosecute an elderly Otaki couple, Peter and Diana Standen, for cutting and trimming native trees on their property.
 You can get experts to help you with this process contact them here.

-The Waikanae couple, Nance and John Buckley, understood they couldn’t trim or modify the trees without resource consent.
+The Waikanae couple, Nance and John Buckley, understood they couldn’t trim or modify the trees (visit their website) without resource consent.
 But Andrew Guerin, Council’s Resource Consents and Compliance Manager, says that is not the case.

 Mr Guerin said after visiting the property:

 “What I observed on the property are several ngaio trees along the boundary, all in a straight line, equally spaced and of the same age.
 I advised the owners that the trees were most likely planted rather than naturally regenerated.
 As such they can be removed or modified without resource consent.”

 Mr Guerin says ngaio trees are naturally occurring on the Kāpiti Coast and those trees are protected under the current District Plan.

 However, he says, he has no doubt the trees on the Buckley’s property have been planted, possibly as a shelter belt.